smmckay/quex-mirror/doc/source/quex-syntax/top-level.rst

               token {
                   ...
-                  TOKEN_NAME;
+                  TOKEN_NAME_0;
+                  TOKEN_NAME_1 = 0x4711;
                   ...
               }

       The token identifiers need to be separated by semi-colons.
+Optional assignments may set specific values for tokens.

    .. note::

       The token identifier in this section are prefix-less.
 The token prefix, e.g. defined by comand line option ``--token-id-prefix`` is automatically pasted in front of the identifier.

       .. code-block:: cpp